Rust-Wellcome/labwhere/presentation/slides.md

 - The first one is about **collaborative learning** ➡️ ➡️ ➡️; it was the key that helped us reach this milestone together.
 -	The second one is about the **effort** ➡️ ➡️ ➡️; by putting in small but consistent weekly efforts, we were able to make steady progress.
 -	Third is about **abstractions** ➡️ ➡️ ➡️; keeping our approach simple and light on abstractions helped us better understand and appreciate Rust’s core philosophy.
--	And finally, through it all, **learning together** ➡️ ➡️ ➡️ kept our motivation high, eventually inspiring us to contribute to open-source projects and keep the momentum going.
+-	And through it all, **learning together** ➡️ ➡️ ➡️ kept our motivation high, eventually inspiring us to contribute to open-source projects and keep the momentum going.

 We sincerely hope you’ve taken something away from this presentation — not just about Rust, but about the value of learning together as a group.
 That’s really been our main goal and the biggest takeaway from this journey.